 Why use a career roadmap template?

-Career path templates make your job easier.
-Skipping the design and format steps each time you start a career roadmap supports efficiency and lets you spend more time on your staff member’s goals.
+Career path templates make your job easier by allowing you to skip the design and format steps each time you start a career roadmap, supporting efficiency and allowing you to spend more time on your staff member’s goals.

-- Account for career movement across (and outside) your organization: With career roadmaps, you can account for employee career movement goals, including forward growth, lateral movement across departments or organizations, and backward or downward movement.
+- Account for career movement across —and outside — your organization: Visualize employee career movement goals, including vertical growth, lateral movement across departments or organizations, and more.

-- Provide employees with actionable steps to achieve their goals: Career roadmaps aim to make steps for organizational movement transparent.
-Including job descriptions and requirements allows employees to determine what skills they might need to develop to move on in their career journey.
+- Provide employees with actionable steps to achieve their goals: Organizational movement becomes more transparent.
+Including job descriptions and requirements allows employees to determine what skills they might need to develop in order to move on in their career journey.

 - Adapt an employee’s career roadmap as their goals change: Life circumstances, new experiences, perspectives, and opportunities can all affect an employee’s desired career movement.
-Career roadmap templates are editable, so they’re responsible to employee needs and desires.
+You can edit your career roadmap templates, so they’re responsive to your employee’s needs and desires.

 Now that we’ve covered what a career roadmap template is, let’s get into some different types of career roadmap templates.
 Keep in mind that all career maps should include: